On images of Mori dream spaces: Comparison of the fans without GIT

-\section{Comparison of the fans -without GIT-}
+\section{Comparison of the fans without GIT}

-In this section we prove Theorem \ref{fans} via direct arguments.
-The problem is reduced to the following \begin{theo} Let $f:X\to Y$ be a surjective morphism between MDSs.
-Then two line bundles $L$ and $M$ on $Y$ are strongly Mori equivalent if and only if $f^{*}L$ and $f^{*}M$ are strongly Mori equivalent. \end{theo}
+In this section we prove \pref{th:fans} via direct arguments.
+The problem is reduced to the following \begin{theorem} Let $f\colon X\to Y$ be a surjective morphism between Mori dream spaces.
+Then two line bundles $L$ and $M$ on $Y$ are strongly Mori equivalent if and only if $f^{*}L$ and $f^{*}M$ are strongly Mori equivalent. \end{theorem}